everett-lee/VoteModes/README.md

 ### Downloader Lambda

-The downloader Lambda application is triggered using as cron job on the 3rd day of each month.
+The downloader Lambda application is concerned with pulling data from two endpoints and converting it to a format that can be consumed by the K-modes algorithm.

+To this end, it pulls and processes the data on a monthly basis (using a cron expression), then updates a DynamoDB database which is then accessed by the K-modes app.

-The data for each vote (division in HoC terminology) in the previous month is downloaded from the `votes` endpoint.
+The data for each vote (division in HoC terminology) is access using thee `votes` endpoint using a query expression that filters only those that occurred in the month.

-The data available from this endpoint does not contain the information the application is actually interested in - the votes of each individual MP - so the division ids returned for the month are used to query the `vote` endpoint.
+Unfortunately these votes do not contain the information the application is actually interested in - the votes of each individual MP - so the division ids returned for the month are the used to pull from the `vote` endpoint.

-To improve application performance, the voting data is downloaded in parallel.
+To improve application performance, this voting data is downloaded in parallel.

-One notable concern was how to handle cases where an MP fails to attend a vote.
-Rather than just counting 'for' and 'against' votes, I decided to add a 'did not attend' category.
+One notable concern to handle cases where an MP is absent from a vote.
+This would result in missing data points and make processing each MP and their votes in an equivalent way difficult.
+Rather than just counting 'for' and 'against' votes, I decided to resolve the above issue by adding a 'did not attend' category.
-In order to prevent low-attendance votes from polluting the results, only those with > 60% attendance are considered.
+In order to prevent low-attendance divisions from polluting the results, only those with > 60% attendance are considered.

-The resulting data is added to a DynamoDB, with the `Votes` value for each MP represented as a list of mappings from `DivisionId` -> `Vote` (Aye/No/NoAttend).
+The resulting data for each MP is added to a DynamoDB, with the `Votes` value for each MP represented as a list of mappings from `DivisionId` -> `Vote` (Aye/No/NoAttend).

+### K-Modes lambda

 ### Example output
 ```json